Published: 7 January 2021

 We’re sure you won’t need reminding that the financial rewards of a degree in Medicine are pretty great.
 Want to hear it anyway?
 The average medicine graduate is earning £46,600 five years after completing their course – the highest of any subject (according to PAYE and declared self-employment earnings data).
 Always a good thing to hear, isn’t it?

 That might seem a little far away at the moment though – and we know getting to that point requires a sizeable investment in tuition fees first.
-At Sunderland, that investment isn’t quite as large as at other medical schools though – we offer a Cash Scholarship of £2,000.
-If you are a ‘home’ student and have an annual household income of £42,875 or less, it’s as simple as that – £1,000 in Year 1 and £1,000 in Year 2 will automatically be awarded simply by registering on the course.
+At Sunderland, we offer a range of scholarships to support you during your studies.
 For full details, see the Scholarships, discounts and specialised grants section of our website.

 Sunderland living is the perfect remedy